What is an indigenous missionary?

 From its inception, Worldlink has been committed to sending 100% of money received for international partners to our international partners.
 This has been and will continue to be our faithful practice.

-Home team staff compensation and operating expenses are raised independent of missionary support.
+Home team staff compensation and operating expenses are raised independently of missionary support.

 How are the indigenous missionary partners held accountable?